Cuphead: Cultural impact

 Cuphead has been referenced and featured in other video games.
 In 2018, the co-creator of Bendy and the Ink Machine expressed interest in a crossover with Cuphead in an interview.
 In the 2018 fighting game Super Smash Bros.
 Ultimate, a Cuphead Mii Fighter costume was added via downloadable content in January 2020, accompanied by the boss level theme "Floral Fury".
 Four Cuphead-themed "spirits" were added to the game in February 2020.
 The game Fall Guys released Cuphead and Mugman costumes in 2021.
 In 2022, a Ms. Chalice costume was released in the game as well.

 Cuphead has appeared in exhibitions and promotional media.
 In 2021, a 3D-printed zoetrope based on the game was displayed at The Story of the Moving Image exhibition at the Australian Centre for the Moving Image in Melbourne.
 The exhibit, created by Studio MDHR, used strobing light to animate individual character models, depicting scenes such as Cuphead jumping into a bucket of paint, King Dice dancing, and Mugman and Ms. Chalice avoiding attacks from the Devil.
 In 2022, Cuphead made an appearance in a GEICO advertisement.
 The Japanese physical release of Cuphead in April 2023 featured cover art by Yoshitaka Amano, who produced an original illustration of the game's characters in his signature style.
 The release attracted attention online and was well received by fans.

-Cuphead has influenced other creative works and has been credited with reviving rubber hose animation—a loose-limbed, physics-defying style popularized by Fleischer Studios during the Great Depression—in video games.
-GamingBible’s Sam Cawley wrote that Cuphead was one of the games that helped bring this distinctive style back into the “mainstream.”
-The Michigan Daily’s Isabella Casagrande similarly noted that rubber hose animation experienced a resurgence in the late 2010s following the success of games such as Cuphead.
-Boing Boing’s Grant St. Clair described the game as having inspired a “wave of rubber hose–style games.”
-Enchanted Portals (2023), developed by Xixo Games Studio, is a run-and-gun title inspired by Cuphead.
-Mystic Clockwork Studio’s upcoming title Exil was also influenced by Cuphead during its development.
-Several games have drawn comparisons to Cuphead, including Acecraft (2025), Bad Cheese (2025), and Mouse: P.I. for Hire (2026).
+Cuphead has influenced other creative works and is credited with contributing to the revival of rubber hose animation in video games, a loose-limbed, physics-defying style popularized by Fleischer Studios during the Great Depression.
+Writing for GamingBible, Sam Cawley described Cuphead as one of the titles that helped reintroduce this distinctive aesthetic into the “mainstream”.
+The Michigan Dailys Isabella Casagrande similarly observed that rubber hose animation experienced a resurgence in the late 2010s following the success of games such as Cuphead.
+Grant St. Clair of Boing Boing further characterized the game as inspiring a “wave of rubber hose–style games”.
+PCGamesN‘s Anthony McGlynn described Cuphead as a “standard-bearer” for developers adopting early 20th-century animation styles, particularly in projects with darker or more subversive themes.
+Following the release of Cuphead, several subsequent titles have drawn direct inspiration from the game.
+Enchanted Portals (2023), developed by Xixo Games Studio, is a run-and-gun title influenced by Cuphead.
+Mystic Clockwork Studio’s upcoming title Exil was also inspired by Cuphead during its development.
+Other games that have drawn comparisons include Acecraft (2025), Bad Cheese (2025), Mouse: P.I. for Hire(2026), and Toonsouls (TBD).